eporetsky/PhosBoost/README.md

 <a name="citation"></a>
 ## 6. Citation
-The Phosboost manuscript by Poretsky <i>et. al.</i> is currently under review.
+The PhosBoost manuscript by Poretsky <i>et al.</i> is currently under review.